 In addition we quickly noticed that as an effect of Collaboratory’s open design we actually helped solving Gothenburg’s two biggest issues; unemployment and segregation.
 Collaboratory provided the community with many paid jobs, brought game and maker culture to thousands of people and organisations during our events, talks and guided tours, supported indies, start-ups, refugees, unemployed and people on sick-leave, and contributed to new career titles like makerspace facilitator and digital scenographer.
 I cancelled the rent contract mid 2015, due to lack of funding mainly, and the Science Park across the street opposing us and then taking over the space.
-Our rent was low compared to the newer buildings in the area, and for 3 years the city/region turned down our funding applications, while giving the science park 30 million to set up just one of the parts we already built.
+Our rent was low compared to the newer buildings in the area, making the space desired by others.
+For 3 years the city/region turned down our funding applications, while giving the science park 30 millions to set up just one of the parts we already built.
+A for profit game incubator, leaving out large parts of the existing community.
 As Gothenburg lacks a collaborative mindset and has a very small game industry, I saw no point in continuing the work there as it would be more useful to share the many lessons learned in other settings with better innovation climate.
-I left Gothenburg and as of autumn 2017 the local community, after continuing to push the city to open up similar spaces, still has not gained any support from the city or region.
-However the communities are growing bigger and they will make change happen so the future looks exciting.
+Myself and others too left Gothenburg, and as of autumn 2017 the local community, after continuing to push the city to open up similar spaces, still has not gained any support from the city or region.
+However the communities are growing bigger and they will make change happen.

 Check the local site for details of how Collaboratory Gothenburg worked and what activities we curated www.collaboratory.se